dockboxhq/cli/README.md

 3. a) If the user has aborted the search by responding no to deletion of node, or if we have reached a node in which the parent is null, then we are done.
-   b) Otherwise, we visit the parent node and return perform steps 2 and 3 again.
+   b) Otherwise, we visit the parent node and perform steps 2-3 again.

 4. Delete the images in the deletion queue.
 ```